burst-apps-team/burst-wiki/burst-software.md

 Introduction
 ============

 The Burst ecosystem uses lots of software.
-Each of these softwares are use either to plot, to mine, or simply to transfer BURST.
+Each of these softwares are used either to plot, to mine, or simply to transfer BURST.

 Wallets
 -------